 Learn to Paramotor

 A Paramotor is a foot-launched Powered Paraglider.
 The small, lightweight engine drives a propeller; the unit is strapped to your back with a harness that allows you to fly beneath a standard paragliding wing.
 It's the cheapest form of powered flying, allowing pilots to take off from a local flat field rather than an expensive and unnecessary airfield.
-Once airborne, the paramotor can be used to motor along and watch the world go by beneath you, or if conditions permit, soar in a thermal lift to make long cross country flights.
+Once airborne, the paramotor can motor along and watch the world go by beneath you or, if conditions permit, soar in a thermal lift to make long cross-country flights.
 The engine can be stopped and restarted in flight; most have electric starters, enabling the pilot to adapt their flight to the prevailing conditions.